top of page

 Examples of Prohibited Behavior

-• Laying off older workers while retaining younger workers with less experience or qualifications.
+• Laying off older workers while keeping younger employees with less experience or fewer skills.

-• Paying older workers less than younger workers for the same job.
+• Paying older workers less than younger workers for doing the same job.

-• Promoting younger workers over older workers who are equally or more qualified.
+• Promoting younger employees instead of older workers who are equally or more qualified.

-• Refusing to provide training or advancement opportunities to older workers.
+• Denying training or growth opportunities to older workers.

 EEOC Statistics in 2022

-• Age discrimination in hiring is the second most common type of employment discrimination after sex discrimination.
+• Age discrimination in hiring is the second most common form of employment discrimination, behind sex discrimination.

-• The EEOC received 14,183 age discrimination charges in hiring.
+• The Equal Employment Opportunity Commission (EEOC) received 14,183 age discrimination complaints related to hiring.

 EXAMPLE CASES OF AGE BIAS IN HIRING